 “You just have to have the mind of a goldfish,” the always even-keeled and upbeat Ullmark said with a smile.

-For those that don’t watch the multi-Primetime Emmy Award-winning show, here’s what Ullmark is referring to:
+For those who don’t watch the multi-Primetime Emmy Award-winning show, here’s what Ullmark is referring to:

 Linus Ullmark and the Boston Bruins took that ‘Ted Lasso’-like approach to their 2022-23 regular season and became the winningest team in NHL regular season history.
 Ullmark became the first Boston Bruins goalie to win 40 games in a regular season since Pete Peters did so in the 1982-83 regular season going 40-6-1 with a 1.89 GAA and .938 save percentage.
 In the process, he became the odds-on NHL betting favorite to win the 2023 Vezina Trophy.